hideodaikoku/silent-valley/content/blog/03-the-pilot/index.md

 **Chi** looked around for a place to sit.

-> "STRAP IN SPIRIT YOU'RE IN FOR A RIDE" 🐦
+> "STRAP IN SPIRIT, YOU'RE IN FOR A RIDE" 🐦

 The boat rocked and shook violently.
 The engines revved up, making a deafening noise.